Multi-neuronal auditory coding for frequency resolution beyond the refractory threshold

-We will show that through the coherent stimulation of neurons, a collective pattern of neural activity forms which would properly contain the frequency information otherwise unattainable by single auditory neurons.
-We emphasize that this effect is based on the assumption that these neurons either have a different offset of the refractory period, or have different absolute refractory periods (within a certain frequency range).
-In such a case, different neurons are stimulated by successive peaks.
-The sum over the neural activity of this group of neurons then properly represents information about the high-pitch signal, although its frequency is too high to be resolved by a single neuron alone.
+We will show that through the coherent stimulation of neurons, a collective pattern of neural activity forms which would properly contain the frequency information of the signal otherwise unattainable by single auditory neurons.

+To obtain a first feeling for this mechanism, consider a signal whose frequency is $1/r$, identical to the associated refractory period $r$ of a single neuron.
+Ideally, in such a case, the temporal resolution renders the neuron to immediately fire after each refractory period.
+That is, the signal of frequency $1/r$ gets temporally resolved as $1/r$ spikes per second.

+Now suppose that the frequency of the input signal is doubled, or multiplied.
+In such a case, with only one neuron, this signal still is temporally resolved by merely $1/r$ spikes per second.
+However, if multiple neurons are involved, multiple wave crests could activate different neurons of the group, thereby contributing to a higher spiking activity.
+For instance, if we add all spiking activity of a group of $k$ neurons, the resulting activity could result in $k/r$ spikes per second.
+In this way, the magnitude of the spiking activity is directly proportional to the frequency {\em even beyond the refractory threshold.}.